 Not a rainbow hair fan?
 Try oil slick, a color that starts with a dark brown base and develops into a myriad of jewel tones.

 Let’s start with a brand-new technique, one that’s been making waves in the beauty community.
 Holographic hair is a color treatment that takes place over top of very light blond hair.

 The stylist applies tones of green, blue, purple, and pink to a plate, pressing it against the hair in multiple places to apply and layer color.
 The result is a mesmerizing, multifaceted take on opalescent locks, and we can’t get enough of it.

 Ah, the craze that started it all.
 Some of us aren’t meant to settle for brown or blonde hair.
 On the inside, we’re dying to let loose with pastel locks.

 Whether you go for gold, pink, blue, or mint, we support your decision.
 Why fit in when you could cause a scene?

 Confession time: Cotton candy is not actually that appealing.
 It’s sticky and tends to accidentally end up in our hair.
 Instead of opting for a sugar overdose, we’d rather take a seat at the salon and give cotton candy hair a try.

-Mixing shades of blue, purple, and pink, this fantasy hair color calls to mind children’s toys and long, hot days of summer vacation.
+Mixing shades of blue, purple, and pink, this colorful hair calls to mind children’s toys and long, hot days of summer vacation.
 Asking your stylist for very cool tones is the key to getting this look just right.